ameruoch786/amer-invetion/README.md

-# amer-invetion
+# amer-invetions
-Here are all my project which i have done.
+Here are all my projects which i have done.